 Shake It Up: In "Match it Up" Deuce's first girlfriend, Savannah, is this, dumping Deuce for someone with more money.
 When Deuce wins the chance to get 10,000 dollars, she comes back to him.
 Rocky and Cece trick her into revealing her true nature by having Ty pose as an internet billionaire.
 Deuce dumps her soon after.

-Lord Grantham in Downton Abbey provides an example of the classic "male Impoverished Patrician marries industrialist's daughter" type.
+Lord Grantham provides an example of the classic "male Impoverished Patrician marries industrialist's daughter" type.
 He admits that his sole purpose in marrying Cora (an American) was getting her dowry and inheritance from her father, a millionaire dry-goods merchant, in order to support the estate.
 She loves him from the start, and by the time we see them about 20 years later, he's come to love her, as well—and deeply regret his initial motivations.